 A close up of the details…

 And the full guitar!
 I am still SOOO in love with how it turned out!!!
 Eeeek!
-I’d love love LOVE to create a realistic looking guitar, painting the fondant to look like real wood… anyone NEED one?Don't miss out on new posts.
-Subscribe to Ashlee Marie by Email Some of the links in my posts may be “affiliate links.”
+I’d love love LOVE to create a realistic looking guitar, painting the fondant to look like real wood… anyone NEED one?Do NOT miss a single post.
+Subscribe to weekly recaps for Ashlee Marie by Email Some of the links in my posts may be “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Thank you for supporting Ashlee Marie when you shop!